OrnitOnGithub/lan-chatroom/README.md

 Open the folder you just downloaded or cloned.

-Set your username by editing `username.txt`.
+Set your username by editing `config/username.txt`.
 There is a 20 character limit and only the first line of the file is taken into account.

 Install the dependencies
 ```